jlad26/admin-notice-manager/readme.md

 * **dismiss_all** Forced to always be false.
 For dismiss_all effect, make sure that notice is not set in the first place (e.g., by setting a value in options table).

-It's probably a good idea to hook the addition of opt out notices to the `admin_init` hook so the plugin doesn't need check whether to display the notice on the front end.
+It's probably a good idea to hook the addition of opt out notices to the `admin_init` hook so the plugin doesn't need to check whether to display the notice on the front end.
 Something like this:

 ```php